 We collect and use data in line with our values, applicable laws and with respect for privacy as a human right.

 Note

-In this Code the expressions 'Unilever' and 'Unilever companies' are used for convenience and mean the Unilever Group of companies comprising Unilever N.V., Unilever PLC and their respective subsidiary companies.
-The Board of Unilever means the Directors of Unilever N.V. and Unilever PLC.
+In this Code the expressions 'Unilever' and 'Unilever companies' are used for convenience and mean the Unilever Group of companies comprising Unilever PLC and its respective subsidiary companies.
+The Board of Unilever means the Directors of Unilever PLC.